ignite/cli/docs/docs/network/01-introduction.md

 ## Launching a chain on Ignite

-Launching with the CLI can be as simple as a few short commands.
+Launching with the CLI can be as simple as a few short commands with the the CLI using `ignite network` command namespace.

+**NOTE**: `ignite n` can also be used as a shortcut for `ignite network`.

 To publish the information about your chain as a coordinator run the following command (the URL should point to a repository with a Cosmos SDK chain):